Dairyfarmers should ask themselves the following seven questions when thinking about how to boost feed conversion efficiency in their herd.

 7. Can a controlled amount of fibre be fed?
 Feeding each cow twice daily, straight after its grain ration and before it goes to pasture, keep its rumen from becoming too acidic.
 Waste-Not systems provide a more economical method of balancing sub-clinical acidosis than the expense and labour involved in total mixed ration or partial mixed ration systems.D

-To find out more about the answers to these questions, speak to Terry Allan from Waste-Not Stockfeeders on Stand 47 at the Dairy Expo or phone 1800 808 685.
+To find out more about the answers to these questions, speak to Terry Allan from Waste-Not Stockfeeders, phone 1800 808 685.